 I always underestimate the quality of the GoPro and I don’t know why.
 Because every time I do end up taking pictures with it, mainly underwater shots, I end up loving the outcome!
-If you want to see some more footage of the GoPro in action check out my Costa Rica video of me surfing or if you want to check out my Mallorca pictures from last summer here and here.
+I recently just upgraded to the new GoPro 7 and I am obsessed!
+Check out my shot from Tahiti here!
+Curious to see more?
+See the GoPro in action in my Costa Rica video of me surfing or my Mallorca pictures from last summer here and here.
 It will blow your mind!

 The next big question is “what lens do you use?”
 Initially, the lens that came with the camera was a zoom lens, Nikkor 24-120mm f/4 and I shot with this lens for about a year.
 As I grew as a photographer my photography style also developed.
 I started to learn a lot about aperture and depth of field (that’s what gives the image a sharp or blurry background).